genderkit/genderkit/_articles/labiaplasty.md

 Labiaplasty is a major surgery and has a significant recovery time.
 You should expect to spend around 10 weeks time recovering before you are ready to resume work or study.
 When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.

+For some people, labiaplasty can provide a significant improvement in mental health.
+There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
+However, as with other major life changes, you may find that [counselling]({{ site.baseurl }}{% link _articles/counselling.md %}) before and after surgery may be helpful.

 ### Cost and funding

 A operation in the UK to perform [labiaplasty]({{ site.baseurl }}{% link _articles/labiaplasty.md %}) and [clitoroplasty]({{ site.baseurl }}{% link _articles/clitoroplasty.md %}) costs around £11-12000.